Featured

 SBOMs and SPDX: Now and in the Future

-Gary O'Neall, Source Auditor and Phil Odence, Synopsys
+Gary O'Neall, Source Auditor and Phil Odence, Black Duck

 If software is an important part of your business and you need to comply with license terms and protect against security vulnerabilities, you need to know and track what is inside your software.
 Lists of software components and dependencies are typically referred to as Software Bills of Materials (SBOMs).